-This is simply not true!
-It can cost about £1.50 per day to feed a 25kg dog.
+No. Most customers who make the transition are surprised at the cost, as its often assumed a raw diet will be very expensive.
+It can cost as little as £1.75 per day to feed a 25kg dog.
 Plus, think of the future vets bills you will be saving and the healthy pet you will have in return.

 As with handling any raw meat, you should ensure that your hands are washed with soap and water before touching anything else.
 Clean any juice spills to ensure safety for both you and your pets.
-Do not allow cross-contamination between surfaces of Natural Raw Foods and cooked meats.
+Do not allow cross-contamination between surfaces of raw foods and cooked meats.
 Always make sure that your pet's bowl is washed clean before and after each meal.

 The simple answer is yes, provided they haven’t been cooked first as this makes them brittle which potentially could cause serious damage to your pets gut.
 Also, do not allow your pet to eat bones which have dried out as these can also splinter like cooked bones and become dangerous.
 Dogs and Cats need to learn how to chew bones.
 Chewing on raw bones also helps to clean your dog’s or cat’s teeth.
 It is important when giving your pet anything to chew that you select an appropriate sized bone according to your pets age, size, breed and experience.
 You must supervise your pet when feeding them bones. • Supervise - Always supervise your pet when feeding bones. • Separate - If you have a multi-dog / cat household separate them when feeding bones to avoid fights. • Size - You may initially have to teach your pet to eat bones, especially if they like to gulp their food.
 Start with a bone larger than the size of your pet’s head to ensure it can’t be swallowed e.g. a cow femur (knuckle end) for giant breeds.